Minnesota Farmer–Labor Party: History

 In 1936, the FLP was informally allied with the New Deal coalition and supported the reelection of President Franklin Roosevelt.
 Roosevelt was building a national coalition and wanted a solid base in Minnesota, where the Democrats were a weak third party.
 Roosevelt had a deal with Governor Olson whereby the FLP would get federal patronage, and in turn the FLP would work to block a third-party ticket against Roosevelt in 1936.
+Governor Olson died in 1936 of cancer, leaving Hjalmar Petersen as governor until Elmer Benson took office in 1937.